How to fix and prevent Mac overheating

 quitall quit apps

-Often your Mac overheating issues can be caused by the sheer amount of files your Mac has to work through.
-So cleaning up your system from clutter and unused files may help reduce overheating considerably.
+Often, your Mac overheating issues can be caused by the sheer amount of files your Mac has to work through.
+So, cleaning up your system from clutter and unused files may help reduce overheating considerably.
+Here, I have two apps to offer.

 cmm scan junk

 One of the simple yet very effective methods of how to stop Mac from overheating is managing the number of open browser tabs.
-It’d be ideal if you could keep your tab count to under 12 — anything above that is an extra load for your CPU and may become the reason for your Mac running hot.
+From my experience, I'd say it's ideal to keep the number of tabs under 12 – anything above that is an extra load on your CPU and can be the reason for your Mac running hot.

 With this in mind, remember to occasionally review your open windows and close the ones you don’t need at the moment.